stivcode21/Youtube-copy/README.md

-### Website Youtube Responsive
+### Website Youtube Responsive :fa-youtube-play:

 ####
-simple design but with a little help we can make it as similar as possible:tw-1f3a9:
+simple design but with a little help we can make it as similar as :fa-briefcase: :fa-wrench:

 - Responsive personal website HTML CSS Y JavaScript.
 - The main idea is to make the entire design part of its different sections a little interactive.